Optimal Multithreaded Batch-Parallel 2-3 Trees: Batch-Parallel 2-3 Tree

 Next observe that if 23Trees $L,R$ satisfy the property that $u\a{joinin}$ is defined for both its left and right child $u$, then $\f{Join}(L,R,\_)$ also does.
 And $v\a{joinin}$ is only defined via $\f{InitLeft}(v)$ or $\f{InitRight}(v)$, so we can check that it \textbf{feeds} to a node $w$ (i.e.~calls $\f{FeedLeft}(\_,w)$ or $\f{FeedRight}(\_,w)$) only if $w\a{joinin}$ is already defined.
 Hence the feedings done by $v\a{joinin}$ are well-defined.

 We shall call a run of $v\a{joinin}$ \textbf{effective} iff it pops off a (non-$null$) tree $X$ from $v\a{queue}$, in which case we say that it \textbf{processes} $X$.
 Note that each queued tree $X$ will be processed by $v\a{joinin}$ for each node $v$ that it is fed to.
-Clearly ineffective runs have no effect, and we can from now on view all the runs of $\f{Join},\f{JoinLeft},\f{JoinRight}$ as \textbf{\textit{atomic}}, because runs of $\f{Join}$ clearly do not interfere with each other, and because $v\a{joinin}$ is guarded by the reactivation wrapper (Appendix \ref{def:reactivation}) and each effective run of $v\a{joinin}$ is independent of other processes (\ref{lem:joinin-run-ind}). \begin{lem}[Joinin Run Independence] For each 23Tree node $v$ involved in the joining phase, what the sequence of all effective runs of $v\a{joinin}$ do is independent of any other runs of $\f{Join}$ or $\f{JoinLeft}$ or $\f{JoinRight}$.
+Clearly ineffective runs have no effect, and we can from now on view all the runs of $\f{Join},\f{JoinLeft},\f{JoinRight}$ as \textbf{\textit{atomic}}, because runs of $\f{Join}$ clearly do not interfere with each other, and because $v\a{joinin}$ is guarded by the reactivation wrapper (\ref{def:reactivation}) and each effective run of $v\a{joinin}$ is independent of other processes (\ref{lem:joinin-run-ind}). \begin{lem}[Joinin Run Independence] For each 23Tree node $v$ involved in the joining phase, what the sequence of all effective runs of $v\a{joinin}$ do is independent of any other runs of $\f{Join}$ or $\f{JoinLeft}$ or $\f{JoinRight}$.
 (In other words, the effect of those runs only depends on the initial subtree at $v$ and the sequence of queued trees processed by $v\a{joinin}$.)\end{lem} \begin{proof} Note that every 23Tree node $w$ has constant $w\a{height}$ (and hence $w\a{weight}$) that was fixed at its creation.
 Thus each run of $v\a{joinin}$ that processes a queued tree $X$ depends only on $X$ and the fields $v\a{left},v\a{mid},v\a{right},v\a{left}\a{spine},v\a{right}\a{spine}$, and so it suffices to show that these fields are modified only by $v\a{joinin}$.
 Other runs of $\f{JoinLeft}$ or $\f{JoinRight}$ besides those of $v\a{joinin}$ will not modify these fields, since they can only do so if $v=X\a{overflow}$ for some queued tree $X$, but that is impossible because $X\a{overflow}$ is always a blank 23Tree node at the point when it is set, and neither $\f{InitLeft}$ nor $\f{InitRight}$ is ever called on it after that, so $X\a{overflow}\a{joinin}$ is never defined.
-And a run of $\f{Join}$ can only modify these fields if it returns $v$, but clearly all runs of $v\a{joinin}$ can only start after that run of $\f{Join}$ has returned. \end{proof} This independence lemma also implies that the order of effective joinin runs do not affect the result, and hence we can define the joined state of a 23Tree, in the sense precisely given in the next lemma.
+And a run of $\f{Join}$ can only modify these fields if it returns $v$, but clearly all runs of $v\a{joinin}$ can only start after that run of $\f{Join}$ has returned. \end{proof} This independence lemma also implies that given any 23Tree $X,$ the result of processing all queued subtrees in $X$ (without ever feeding $X$) is uniquely determined by the current state of $X$, and we can define that result to be the joined state of $X$, as made precise in the next lemma.